ForestAdmin/documentation/how-tos/releases-support/README.md

 {% tab title="Django" %}

+A new agent generation has been released to integrate with Django projects.
+The only way to keep your Forest Admin project running in 2025 will be to migrate from the [legacy agent](https://github.com/ForestAdmin/django-forestadmin) to the new [Python agent](https://github.com/ForestAdmin/agent-python).
+Please follow the dedicated [migration guide](https://docs.forestadmin.com/developer-guide-agents-python/getting-started/migrating).

 | Version | Initial Release | Alive | Active Support | End-of-Support | End-of-Life | Lifetime   |
 | ------- | --------------- | ----- | -------------- | -------------- | ----------- | ---------- |
 | v1      | 2021-08-13      | 🟢    | 🟠             | 2024-06-30     | 2024-12-31  | ~3.5 years |